Ponniyin Selvan

 Ponniyin Selvan is regarded as one of the greatest novels of Tamil literature.
-The fan-following for the series, which was published weekly in Kalki, was such that it elevated the magazine circulation to reach a figure of 71,366 copies –a vast readership in a newly independent India.
+Publication of the series in "Kalki" magazine increased the publication's circulation to 75,000 subscriptions which was a significant number in post-independence India and a reflection of the work's popularity.
 The book continued to be admired in the modern era, developing a cult following and fanbase among people of all generations.
-Ponniyin Selvan has garnered critical acclaim for its tightly woven plot, vivid narration, wit of the dialogue, and portrayal of the intrigues and power struggle of the Chola empire in the 10th-century.
+Ponniyin Selvan has garnered critical acclaim for its tightly woven plot, vivid narration, witty dialogue, and portrayal of the intrigues and power struggle of the Chola empire in the 10th-century.

-A film adaptation of the novel, directed by Indian filmmaker Mani Ratnam, is underway.
-The first part, Ponniyin Selvan: I (PS1), was released on 30 September 2022.
-The second part, Ponniyin Selvan: II (PS2), is set to be released on 28 April 2023.
+The novels were adapted into two films by Mani Ratnam by condensing the first two volumes into Ponniyin Selvan: I, and volumes 3 to 5 into Ponniyin Selvan: II, which were released on 30 September 2022 and 28 April 2023 respectively.

+The first publication of the Ponniyin Selvan series outside of Tamil Nadu was released in 2022, published in Malaysia by Jaya Bakti.